ryle-e/ryle-radio-docs/ryle-radio-docs/Guides/Basic Radio Sample.md

 This is, however, heavily influenced by the Gain curve.
 #### Gain curve
 The gain curve controls how high the gain on the track is when it's within the defined Range.
 If the curve is flat, a song will have the same volume at any tune within its range- but a bell curve would taper off the more distant the tune.
 Check out [[(Predicted) Common Issues and Questions#What does the **Gain curve** do?|What does the Gain curve do?]] for a better explanation!
 #### Gain
 The gain slider controls how loud the track is.
 The higher the gain, the louder the track.
 Simple!
 To be more technical, the gain is the first thing applied to the track when calculating its output volume.
-If you want to change the
+If you want to change the volume of a track without modifying the track itself, this is your first target.
+#### Attenuation
+To explain attenuation, we need to introduce **Track priority**.
+Track priority is extremely simple- it's the order of the tracks in the RadioData.
+The track at the top of the list is highest priority, the track at the bottom is lowest.
+Giving it a separate name probably talks it up too much lol

+Attenuation makes a track lower in volume when a higher priority track is playing.
+This is especially useful for background tracks or static, making them quieter when a song or other track starts playing over the top.
+The higher the attenuation value, the quieter the track gets.

+If anyone needs more complex attenuation layering, [[Contact|let me know]]!
+I've been debating adding attenuation layers(???), but I'm not sure if they're worth the effort if they'd never be used lol.
+For the moment, direct order priority works well :)
+#### Force global
+For the moment, keep this ticked.
+This setting is explained further in [[Spatial Components Sample]].
+#### Play on Init
+Whether or not the track will start playing as soon as the game starts.
+More often than not, you'll be leaving this ticked.
+#### Track Type
+Now this is the real meat of the track